Zan-23/ms_functions/README.md

 # Cloud-based AI Inspection
 ...

 # How we built it
-Our cloud-based AI inspection demo has ..... main components:
+Our cloud-based AI inspection demo has three main components.
+Once the image of the chip is uploaded in the Azure Storage it triggers the pre-processing python script of the image in the Azure Functions and it calls Azure Custom Vision API Request to make a prediction, whether a chip has a defect or not.

 ## Image Processing
 - Python script running with Azure Functions